Job Seekers: Click here for CCAT help

 Aptitude as a Predictor of Performance

-Research shows that cognitive aptitude is one of the most accurate predictors of job success: twice as predictive as job interviews, three times as predictive as experience, and four times as predictive as education level.
+Research shows that cognitive aptitude is one of the most accurate predictors of job success: 1.6x as predictive as job interviews and 4x as predictive as experience.

 Sample CCAT Question: